Old Dutch Church

 It stands on a knoll, surrounded by locust-trees and lofty elms, from among which its descent, whitewashed walls shine modestly forth, like Christian purity, beaming through the shades of retirement....
 To look upon this grassgrown yard, where the sunbeams seem to sleep so quietly, one would think that there at least the dead might rest in peace.

 Ever since, visitors from across the country have come to see the iconic church "where Ichabod Crane led the choir and courted Katrina Van Tassel among the old gravestones in the churchyard."
 They also enjoy wandering through the church's 2.5-acre cemetery (not to be confused with the Sleepy Hollow Cemetery, which lies adjacent to the church), where the hamlet's residents who likely inspired such characters as Katrina Van Tassel, Brom Bones, and others from the legend are interred.
+Among the several hundred tombstones in the churchyard are several that are inscribed in the Dutch language.

-Those wishing to visit should know that the cemetery is free of admission, and open year-round to the public.
+Those wishing to visit should know that the churchyard is free of admission, and open year-round to the public.
 The church itself is open during select times of the year for worship services, ceremonies, and readings.

 “Old Dutch Church.”
 Visit Sleepy Hollow, visitsleepyhollow.com/historic-sites/old-dutch-church/.